 The museum currently displays art from the Pre-Columbian era through the contemporary, featuring hundreds of works each year in a variety of exhibits.
 These exhibits often revolve around a central theme or idea and link artworks from the ancient past with those of modern artists.
-Polk Museum boasts a permanent collection of over 2,500 works and a number of traveling exhibits which provide diverse displays that include American folk art, modern masters, Japanese prints and textiles, African art, a permanent Pre-Columbian display, and much more.
+The Polk Museum of Art now boasts a permanent collection of over 2,800 works and several traveling exhibits that provide diverse displays ranging from American folk art, modern masters, Japanese prints and textiles, to African art, a permanent Pre-Columbian display, and much more.

 As the Museum’s perennial design partner, it is with elevated pride that STA was engaged by the Owner to perform architectural design services for the upcoming renovation / expansion to the Polk Museum of Art at Florida Southern College, with completion scheduled for 2024.

 On February 22, 2022, the Polk Museum of Art at Florida Southern College announced its plans for a $6mm expansion and renovation.
 The expansion will add more than 10,000 square feet of classroom, gallery, and art laboratory space to the Museum.
 The two-story addition will be located on the northwest side of the existing structure and will modernize the Museum’s façade.

 With the new changes, the Polk Museum of Art and Florida Southern College continue their trajectory toward becoming home to one of the nation’s leading academic fine art museums and scholarly centers for the study of the arts and visual culture.
 The expansion will provide additional hands-on experiences for students, including internships, volunteer opportunities, and pre-professional development programs.
 [Source: PR Newswire].